Pulpectomy Near You

 Complete Removal of Infected Pulp to Save the Tooth

-A pulpectomy involves removing all infected pulp tissue from both the crown and roots of a tooth.
-It is often performed on children’s primary teeth but can also be used for permanent teeth.
-Benefits of a Pulpectomy include:
+A pulpectomy involves removing all infected tooth pulp tissue from both the crown and roots of a tooth.
+It is often performed as a pulpectomy for children on primary teeth but can also be used for permanent teeth.
+Benefits of a pulpectomy include:

 A white checkmark inside a black circle.